objektwerks/akka/README.md

 >The recipe, brew command and stage events are displayed in the brew meister UI for a single brewing session.

+>The relationships between the brew meister, brewery and brewer may seem odd.
+And they are in the real world.
+In this simulation, however, the brew meister is the ScalaFX UI; the brewery an actor system; and the brewer a principle actor.

 Test
 ----
 1. sbt clean test